Eonblast/Erlualib/doc/OPTIMIZE.md

 To gain optimal speed, you want to program directly against the Lua C API.
 This package can be used as starting point to do this.
 But you have to touch a lot of files to implement one new function on the deepest level, for the minimal number of port calls.
+As we will see, there is no real in-between.
+You either implement on the Erlang side or in C.

 It is easier, faster and more secure to use the low level functions exposed by this package, which mimick the Lua C API functions on the Erlang side.
 But it